 However, these solutions may not be enough as we move into a world with far greater amounts of renewable energy on the grid.
 In that new reality, reliable, affordable and grid-scale storage of energy must be on the table.
 Fortunately, a technology exists that has been providing grid-scale energy storage at highly affordable prices for decades: hydropower pumped storage.
-Indeed, for the foreseeable future hydropower pumped storage stands alone as the only commercially proven technology available for grid-scale energy storage.
+Indeed, for the foreseeable future hydropower pumped storage stands alone as the only commercially proven technology available for gridthe variability of wind and solar generation increase the need for energy storage.

-Hydropower pumped storage is the only commercially proven technology available for grid-scale energy storage.
+Hydropower pumped storage is the only commercially proven technology available for grid-scale energy storage. scale energy storage.

 The last decade has seen tremendous growth of wind and solar generation in response to favorable tax incentives and other policies.
-While increasing the amount of renewables on the grid is a good thing, the variability of wind and solar generation increase the need for energy storage.
+While increasing the amount of renewables on the grid is a good thing,